Ask The Expert

 5. Can I purchase skates without trying them on?

 It is possible to fit skates without trying them on by carefully tracing and measuring the skater's feet.
 This is especially helpful for those who wish to order online, by telephone or by fax.
 While seated in a relaxed position and holding a pencil in an upright vertical position, trace carefully around both feet.
+Then without moving the foot, the skater should stand up, apply full pressure, and trace the foot again.
 Measure each foot in inches or centimetres as follows: the width of the tracing at the widest part of the foot; the total length of the foot from the heel to the big toe; the circumference around the ball of the foot using a string or measuring tape.
 Also include the skater's age, height, weight, Test Level, and previous skate brand and size.

 6. What is heat molding?